 The term ‘alloy steel’ is used for those steels which have got in addition to carbon other alloying elements in their composition.
 Alloy steels are made by combining steels with one or more other alloying elements.
-These elements are normally metals like nickel, manganese, tungsten, aluminum, copper, and molybdenum etc. The elements are intentionally added to incorporate certain properties such as mechanical, electrical, thermal, magnetic or corrosion resistance properties which are not found in the plain carbon steels.
-There are a large numbers of alloying elements which can be added to steel.
-Total amount of alloying elements in alloy steels (other than micro alloyed steels) can vary between 1 % and 50 %.
+There are a large number of alloying elements which can be added to steel.
+These elements are normally metals like nickel, manganese, tungsten, aluminum, copper, and molybdenum etc. The elements are intentionally added in steel to incorporate certain properties such as mechanical, electrical, thermal, magnetic or corrosion resistance properties which are not found in the plain carbon steels.
+Total quantity of alloying elements in alloy steels (other than micro-alloyed steels) can vary between 1 % and 50 %.
 Alloy steels covers a broad range of steels and end use markets.

 Effects of alloying elements

 More than twenty elements are used in various proportions and combinations in the production of both carbon and alloy steels.
 Some are used since they impart specific properties to the steel when they alloy with it (i.e., dissolve in the iron), or when they combine with carbon, wholly or in part, to form compounds known as carbides.
 Others are used since they are beneficial in ridding the steel of impurities or rendering the impurities harmless.
 Still another group is used to counteract harmful oxides or gases in the steel.
 The elements of this last group act only as fluxes or scavengers and do not remain in the steel to any extent after solidification occurs.
 Some elements fall into more than one of the above groups.

 Alloying elements addition to the steels improves a range of properties in alloy steels as compared to carbon steels.
 These properties are strength, hardness, toughness, corrosion resistance, wear resistance, hardenability, machinability, heat resistance, fire resistance, and hot hardness etc. Alloy steels can need heat treatment to achieve some of these improved properties.